When was my house built?

-If you own your home, then the easiest way to discover its age is to look at your property’s title deeds or title register.
+If you own your home, the easiest way to discover its age is to look at your property’s title deeds or title register.

 These may have been sent to you by your conveyancing solicitor a month or so after the sale was completed.
 If you can’t find your deeds, contact your solicitor or the mortgage company, as they may still have them.